Research

 Publications

 In modern atmospheric models (NWP, ESMs, LES) Monin-Obukhov Similarity Theory (MOST) is applied to determine exchange of heat, energy, and moisture from the land surface to the atmosphere, despite significant errors.
 Recent work from Stiperski et. al has shown the anisotropy of turbulence may account for observed deviations from MOST.
-This project seeks to bridge the gap between the work of Stiperski, and the needs for application in modeling systems.
+This project seeks to bridge the gap between physics of surface layer turbulence, and the needs for application in modeling systems.

 Key Results